Selection dynamics for deep neural networks: Introduction

 The approximation properties of deep neural network models are fundamental in machine learning.
 For shallow networks, there has been a long history of proving the so-called universal approximation theorem, going back to the 1980s \cite{Cy89, Ho89}.
 Such universal approximation theorems can also be proved for wide networks, see \cite{Ba93} for a single layer with sufficient number of hidden neurons, or deep networks, see \cite{Lu17, EW18} for networks of finite width with sufficient number of layers.
 A systematic study on the network approximation theory has been recently made available \cite{GPEB19}.

 Continuous time recurrent networks have been known in 1980s like the one proposed by Almeida \cite{Al87} and Pineda \cite{Pi87}, and analyzed by LeCun \cite{Le88}.
-Recently, the interpretation of residual networks by He et al. \cite{He16a} as approximate ODE solvers spurred research in the use of ODEs to deep learning.
+Recently, the interpretation of residual networks by He et al. \cite{He16a} as approximate ODE solvers in \cite{WE17} spurred research in the use of ODEs to deep learning.
 Based on differential equations, there are studies on the continuum-in-depth limit of neural networks \cite{LS17, SM17} and on designing network architectures for deep learning \cite{CMHRBM18, CHHTB18, HR17, LZLD17}.
+Indeed many state-of-the-art deep network architectures, such as PolyNet \cite{ZLL17} and FractalNet \cite{LMS16}, can be considered as different discretizations of ODEs \cite{Lu18}.
+Theoretical justification can be found in \cite{MG18}.
+For models motivated by PDEs we refer the reader to \cite{RH18}.

 The dynamical systems approach has also been explored in the direction of training algorithms based on the PMP and the method of successive approximations \cite{LCTE18, LH18}.
 The connection between back-propagation and optimal control of dynamical systems is known since the earlier works on control and deep learning \cite{AF13, Br75, Le88}.
-For a rigorous analysis on formulations based on ODEs with random data we refer to \cite{EHL19}
+For a rigorous analysis on formulations based on ODEs with random data we refer to \cite{EHL19}.

 The present paper proposes a PDE model which represents a continuum limit of neural networks in both depth and width.
 Instead of the analysis of algorithms or architectures, we focus on the mathematical aspects of the formulation itself and develop a wellposedness theory for the forward and backward problems, and further characterize the optimality conditions and value functions using both ODE (PMP) and PDE (HJB) approaches.